Mandeep210405/CheatAi/README.md

 3️⃣ Summon the CheatCode 😈

-Just type your query, hit Ask CheatCode, and boom – instant wisdom at your fingertips! ✨
+Just type your query, hit Ask CheatCode, and boom 💣

+### 4️⃣ make sure you rename the directory name as you have! in ( package-lock.json && package.json ) insted of "name": "CheatCode"

-⚡ How It Works
+# ⚡ How It Works

 Launch the app (it runs as a transparent overlay).